tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/08-primitive-utilities.md

 ## Overview

-Tempest provides a set of classes that make working with scalar values easier.
+Tempest provides a set of utilities that make working with primitive values easier.
 It provides an object-oriented API for handling strings and arrays, along with many namespaced functions to work with arithmetic operations, regular expressions, random values, pluralization, filesystem paths and more.

 ## Namespaced functions